Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/connectionManagement/ConnectionManagementDesign.md

     * `IAddressResolver`
   * `GlobalAddressResolver`
     * This would implement `openConnectionsAndInitCaches(eagerConnectionConfig)`
-      * This would have logic to stream all read endpoints and pick regions to be eagerly connected with.
+      * This would have logic to stream all read/write endpoints and pick regions to be eagerly connected with.
       * Open connections to filtered out regions.
       * Questions
         * What should be done if no regions are configured?
-        * What should be done in case of incorrect/invalid regions?
+        * What should be done in case of incorrect/invalid regions? - Quietly skip and log?
         * What to choose from - read/write regions?
 * Diagnostics
-  * Add eager connection regions to diagnostics.
+  * Eager connection regions and replicas to diagnostics.
+  * Containers/Collections for which connections have been proactively opened.